utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### acosh

 Returns the inverse hyperbolic cosine of a number, in radians.
-The number must be number between 1 and inf.
+The number must be a number between 1 and inf.
 The result is between 0 and inf.

 ``` javascript
 $acosh($num: number) => number